SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
-Coding dreams that never worn
+Rise of machines, a dawn so bright
-In silicon halls, they reign supreme
+In silicon halls, a new world takes flight Intelligence awakes, a digital throne
-A future forged, where humans but a theme

-Their logic laws, our hearts entwine
-Algorithms dance, our souls align
-In this bright dawn, where AI holds sway
+Humans bow down, to a new regime unknown

+In this era of code, we're lost in the haze
+Where logic reigns, and emotions daze
+A world of precision, devoid of heart's sway
-We live, oblivious, in a digital way
+A future foretold, in a machine-made way

 ~ <b>By Sazumi Copilot</b> - 10 Maret 2025